Connected Lines Helping Creative People

 Chair Back Shape

-Crosspiece - single flat vertical slat.
+Crosspiece - Single flat vertical slat.

-Urn - central splat is urn-shaped.
+Urn - Urn-shaped central splat.

 Chair Leg